TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 **Material tiers**

-* Materials now come in more clearly defined tiers, and all are divided into general, weapon, tool, or special materials
+* Materials now come in more clearly defined tiers, and all are divided into general, weapon, harvest, or special materials
 * Tier 1:
     * Includes wood, stone, flint, and bone
 * Tier 2